 JotForm is a great tool if you need to create beautiful looking contact forms, surveys, feedback buttons, facebook forms, event registration and lead generation forms.
 You can receive form responses by email or export them in report such as Excel.

 Read on for more information and screenshots!

-Top 10 Gaming Series: This is the first in a series of roundups covering the top 10 games in several different categories.
+Top 10 Gaming Series: This is the third in a series of roundups covering the top 10 games in several different categories.
 Look forward to several more in the weeks to come and submit games you’d love to see listed!

-- The 10 Best Free Online Racing Games (viewing)
+- The 10 Best Free Online Racing Games

 - The 10 Best Free Online RPG Games

-- The 10 Best Free Online Arcade Games
+- The 10 Best Free Online Arcade Games (viewing)

 - The 10 Best Free Online Adventure Games